floppino/shiny-octo-system/docs/exam_tips.md

             artifactGC:
               strategy: Never   # optional override for an Artifact
 ```
 The `artifactGC` at artifact level will override the global one and will persist the artifact `keep-this`.
+Otherwise the upper level artifactGC will destroy everything at workflow deletion.

 ---
 How to deploy every pod to different nodes: